 The United Way is aware that COVID-19 has aggravated many of the root causes and circumstances of poverty and the United Way is also concerned about the impact on Asset Limited Income Constrained Employed (ALICE) families of Grant County.
 The United Way of Grant County is focused on addressing the root causes and the increased strain that COVID-19 has placed on Grant County families.

 The United Way of Grant County hopes to see creative and collaborative programing to address barriers that working families face in Grant County that have been exacerbated by the COVID-19 pandemic.
 The investment of Economic Relief Initiative Funding directly toward programming should create measurable change, at least enough to indicate continued work in that area.
-The United Way is interested in plans that address and begin to create long term support for families facing barriers to employment like childcare, transportation, mentorship, financial/budget training, skill development, shelter, access to nutrition, access to technology (for adults and children), quality of life experiences, coping and stress reduction techniques.
+The United Way is interested in plans that address and begin to create long term support for families facing barriers to employment like childcare, transportation, mentorship, financial/budget training, skill development, shelter, access to nutrition, access to technology (for adults and children), coping and stress reduction techniques.

 These funds are not to use to address the deferred or loss of revenue due to the COVID-19 Pandemic.
 The Lilly Endowment has awarded funding to the United Way of Grant County for Economic Relief and to support programing in our community addressing these circumstances however, this is still limited resource.
 Each application will be reviewed by a committee of volunteers and approved by the United Way of Grant County Board of Directors as funding is available.

 To be eligible to receive funding from the United Way of Grant County, your organization must:

 - Be recognized by the IRS as a non-profit under IRS code or Government office.

 - Program that serves residents in Grant Count in the areas of Health, Education or Financial Stability, priority focus on ALICE families.